 What is loss of interest or pleasure?

 Have you stopped enjoying the things you used to like, and don’t know why?
 Maybe you’re finding it hard to get motivated about anything.
 Does it seem as if nothing matters?
-When you seem to lose interest in everything, it can be upsetting to you and your family and friends.
+When you experience a loss of interest, it can be upsetting to you and your family and friends.

 Some Veterans experience loss of motivation after a traumatic event—like an injury or health problem or losing a friend or loved one.
 Others may have a loss of interest in activities after experiencing a major life event—such as having a baby, coming home after deployment, or retirement—even if such a life event does not seem traumatic.
 Some people seem to have lost interest in things, even though there’s not an obvious explanation.